Zapratkyn/webserv/README.md

 Current state of the branch :

-- The Webserv class parses the path to all the files in the www folder and its subfolders
+- The Webserv class parses the path to all the files and folders in the www folder and its subfolders

 - Then it parses all the servers, using the options in the configuration file and giving each server a unique name